-Details of \approach's algorithm are shown in Algorithm~\ref{alg:approach}.
-First, the Semantic Analyzer is executed, which uses an LLM to analyze different semantic properties of the source function and its translation.
-We decompose this task into six sub-tasks for the LLM, which are executed independently.
-Each task analyzes a different semantic property of the source and translation, namely control flow~(\S\ref{subsubsec:control-flow}), data flow~(\S\ref{subsubsec:data-flow}), input and output mapping~(\S\ref{subsubsec:io}), library API usage~(\S\ref{subsubsec:library}), exception and error handling~(\S\ref{subsubsec:exception-error}), and specifications~(\S\ref{subsubsec:spec}).
-This sub-task architectures help to keep the LLM focused, and improves overall reliability and consistency~\cite{buildingeffectiveaiagents}.
-Each sub-task outputs a report that summarizes differences between the source and translation for the given semantic property.

-These reports are then fed to the Test Generator and Repair Agent, which uses an off-the-shelf LLM coding agent, such as Claude Code~\cite{claudecode} or Codex~\cite{codex}, to write executable test cases that may reveal inequivalent behavior.
-If the agent discovers inequivalent behavior, the agent also attempts to write a patch to repair the translation.
-This component outputs a boolean equivalence verdict, a set of tests for both the source project and translation, and an optional patch.
+The Semantic Analyzer invokes an LLM to analyze six semantic properties of the translation pair in parallel: control flow~(\S\ref{subsubsec:control-flow}), data flow~(\S\ref{subsubsec:data-flow}), input-output mapping~(\S\ref{subsubsec:io}), library API usage~(\S\ref{subsubsec:library}), exception handling~(\S\ref{subsubsec:exception-error}), and specifications~(\S\ref{subsubsec:spec}).
+This decomposition keeps the LLM focused and improves reliability~\cite{buildingeffectiveaiagents}.
+Each sub-task outputs a report summarizing semantic differences.
+These reports are fed to the Test Generator \& Repair Agent, which uses an off-the-shelf LLM coding agent (e.g., Claude Code~\cite{claudecode} or Codex~\cite{codex}) to write and execute tests that may reveal inequivalent behavior.
+If inequivalence is found, the agent attempts to repair the translation.
+Finally, the Verdict Agent validates the claims from the previous components and produces a final equivalence verdict with a summary.

-Finally, the Verdict Agent takes the outputs from the Semantic Analyzer and Test Generator and Repair Agent, which validates the claims made in those outputs, and provides a final verdict on the functional equivalence between the source and translation.
-The output includes a final boolean equivalence verdict, an overall summary, and the outputs from the Test Generator and Repair Agent.